AnQiCMS template development: skillfully integrate common code snippets, making your website maintenance more efficient

-AnQiCMS's template system borrows the syntax style of Django template engine, which allows engineers accustomed to front-end development to quickly get started.
-It uses.htmlAs a template file suffix, and place all template files in/templateThe directory.
-The static resources required by the website, such as styles, JavaScript scripts, images, etc., are unified in./public/static/The directory.
-This clear structure has laid a solid foundation for our effective management of public code.
+AnQiCMS's template system has borrowed the syntax style of the Django template engine, which allows engineers accustomed to front-end development to get started quickly.
+It uses.htmlAs a template file suffix, and place all template files in/templateUnder the directory.
+The static resources required by the website, such as styles, JavaScript scripts, images, and so on, are unified in the location of/public/static/In the catalog.
+This clear structure lays a solid foundation for our effective management of public code.

 {% include "partial/header.html" with pageTitle="当前页面标题" %}

-Then inpartial/header.htmlyou can use it just like a regular variable.{{ pageTitle }}It is worth noting that,includeThe template being entered will inherit all variables from the parent template.
-But if you want the fragment you are introducing to use only the variables you explicitly pass, and not inherit all variables from the parent template, you can useonlyKeywords, such as{% include "partial/header.html" with pageTitle="当前页面标题" only %}This helps to avoid variable name conflicts and makes code segments more independent and controllable.
+Thenpartial/header.htmlin, you can use it like a normal variable.{{ pageTitle }}It is noteworthy that by default,includeThe template being entered inherits all variables from the parent template.
+But if you want the fragment to only use the variables you explicitly pass, and not inherit all variables from the parent template, you can useonlyKeywords such as{% include "partial/header.html" with pageTitle="当前页面标题" only %}This helps to avoid variable name conflicts and make code snippets more independent and controllable.

-Inbase.html(or}bash.htmlThis skeleton file, you need to use{% block name %}and{% endblock %}to define areas that can be overridden or filled by child pages.
+Inbase.html(orbash.htmlThis skeleton file, you need to use{% block name %}and{% endblock %}to define areas that can be overridden or filled by child pages.
 For example:

 <!DOCTYPE html>